Article

 2 Setting objectives

-3 Learning and development
+3 Talent and retention

-The new requirements need to be incorporated into learning programmes, including induction.
+The requirements need to be incorporated into learning programmes, including induction.
 And promotion decisions need to assess the understanding and role modelling of the requirements.

 4 Embedding into core business activity